 I'm also wondering how much longer he's going to wear his trademark cowboy hat.
 It was cute when he wore it as a kid, but he looks like he's pushing eighteen now.
 Time to retire the hat.

-• So Gregory's ostensibly in charge of the Hilltop, but Jesus can orders him around, and he's seemingly powerless to stop him.
+• So Gregory's ostensibly in charge of the Hilltop, but is seemingly powerless to stop Jesus from ordering him around.
 Interesting.

 • How the Holy Zombie Stomping Hell did the Saviors manage enter the Hilltop, park a car (complete with a stereo blaring classical music) in the middle of the courtyard and start several large bonfires without anyone seeing them or sounding an alarm?